Red and Orange SaladJump to Recipe

 Eventually, I gave them another shot and learned that I was being plain silly for not eating these delicious root vegetables.
 Now I eat them every chance I can get so I was happy to oblige with a beet salad which was last week’s poll winner!

-This salad might look complex, but there are just a few basic parts and the flavors work great together.
+This Beet and Orange Salad might look complex, but there are just a few basic parts and the flavors work great together.

 1) Chop stems off of beets and add them to salted water.
 Boil for 15-20 minutes until they are fork tender.